- Health & Safety

 Each campsite has public “long drop” toilets.
 If you need to use the bathroom on the trail, you should go for the bush or find a spot behind a rock or tree.
 Pee bottles are recommended to bring along with you so that you don’t have to leave the tent multiple times for urinating.
 Also we do arrange private toilet tent, which contains a plastic toilet for extra charges $ 70 if requested

 You simply don’t.
 You can use wet towel to wipe off your face.
 We also provide bins and soap to wash your hand and face.

 We work with experienced and qualified guide who are adept at managing altitude sickness which is by far the biggest obstacle on the mountain.
 They are certified Wilderness First Responders and conduct daily health checks twice to measure oxygen saturation and pulse of each and every trekker.
 A backup or rescue plan is always in place in an event of an emergency of an emergency.
 Bottled oxygen, Ox-meter and a first aid kit are carried on every climb.

 What happens if someone in my group needs to descend?does the entire party also have to descend?

 No. We bring multiple guides on every climb so that when a climber needs to descend, it does not affect the rest of the party.

-If i have to descend early, are the additional nights at the hotel covered?
+If in case I have to descend early, are additional nights provided at the hotel ?